svm-zhang/AGOUTI/README.md

     augustus --AUGUSTUS_CONFIG_PATH=[path to augustus config file] -gff3=on --species=[your sepcies] example.fasta > example.gff

 At the end of gene prediction, you will now have a set of gene models predicted from the assembly.
-You can choose any * ab inito * gene predictor as long as it spits out the models in GFF3 format.
-Specifically, AGOUTI looks for the following information in a GFF3 file.
+You can choose any * ab inito * gene predictor as long as it spits out the models in GFF format.
+More specifically, AGOUTI looks for the following information:

-* a line annotated as `gene`
+* lines annotated as `gene`
     * contig ID
-    * gene ID
+    * gene ID, e.g. `ID=gene1` from the attribute column (i.e. last column)
     * start and stop positions of the gene
     * strand
-* a line annotated as `CDS`
+* lines annotated as `CDS`
-    * start and stop positions of each coding frame
+    * start and stop positions

-AGOUTI will not issue any complaints if your gene prediction have these information.
+**Several more things worth of noting:**

-**If your GFF file has FASTA sequences at the end (e.g. generated from MAKER pipeline), please make sure to use verions v0.2.5 or above.**
+1. If your GFF file has FASTA sequences at the end (e.g. generated from MAKER pipeline), please make sure to use verions v0.2.5 or above.
-**It is also important to note that if there are no gene models found in your GFF, AGOUTI will issue an error and stop.**
+2. It is also important to note that if there are no gene models found in your GFF, AGOUTI will issue an error and stop.

 ## Understand Outputs